itz63c/YoloYachtCoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [WsbcoinTalk](https://wsbcointalk.io/) forums.
+* Discuss on the [YYCcoinTalk](https://yyccointalk.io/) forums.
-* Discuss general Wsbcoin development on #wsbcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=wsbcoin-dev).
+* Discuss general YYCcoin development on #yyccoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=yyccoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)